withfatpanda/ship/README.md

 Learn more about Sass [here](http://sass-lang.com/).

 ### ES6 and CommonJS
+More details coming soon.

 ### Vue and Bootstrap + Vue
 Coming soon.

 ### Customizing your build
+Your front-end build is powered by NPM and Laravel Mix (Webpack).
+The build commands described above in *Building* can be found in your `package.json` file in the section named `scripts`.
+They all ultimately invoke Webpack builds by way of Laravel Mix.

+Laravel Mix can be configured by editing `webpack.mix.js`.
+Most of the functions available to you for automating your builds are listed in this configuration file.
+You can also read Mix's documentation [here](https://github.com/JeffreyWay/laravel-mix/tree/master/docs#readme).

 ### RTL styles?
 Just add a new file to the themes root folder called rtl.css.
 Add all alignments to this file according to this description: